rameloni/Tydi-Chisel-testing-framework-analysis/results/analysis-by-example/README.md

 - Only the hierarchy of bundles and vec can be fully inspected
 - No access or reference from top modules to submodules.
 I did not find a way to step into, so if I want to inspect signals of a submodule I need to place breakpoint in one of its line (fig. 6.2).
 - Fig. 6.2. reveals another issue: there is no reference to internal `val`s of a module.
 There are only references to chisel hardware types (i.e. `carry` in `Adder`) and no way to inspect thema  from the debugger (this also happened for the waveforms).
+- No information about the signals width, no information about wire/reg
+- io is not detected to be a bundle
-- No information about the signals width.
+- No information about the type of the signals (i.e. UInt, Vec, Bundle, etc...)

 | ![Adder in HGDB](./images/adder/adder_hgdb_icarus.png)    | ![FullAdder in HGDB](./images/adder/fullAdder_hgdb_icarus.png) |
 | --------------------------------------------------------- | -------------------------------------------------------------- |